ElephantStack/ElephantStack/README.md

 # ElephantStack
-Column store for Postgres via arrays
+Column store for Postgres via arrays.

+This project is in the design stage.
+Please join our mailing list at https://groups.google.com/forum/#!forum/elephantstack for more information.

 ## Description
 Postgres does well at many "big data" challenges and can easily handle 10TB+ databases, but it does poorly when the number of individual rows gets very large (typically 100M+).
 Much of the reason for this is that Postgres has a minimum 23 byte overhead per row.
 In practical use, the per-row overhead is usually closer to 32 bytes or more (including surrogate key and index).